NCAR/NHUG/docs/blog/posts/2025-01-07-vscode-compute.md

 6. Enter a valid project code and follow the prompts to launch a PBS job
 7. A new VSCode window will open and connect to the compute node when your PBS job has started

 A new VSCode window will launch on the compute node after user input or reading from the settings file.
+You will need to enter your NCAR CIT password and provide DUO authentication when connecting to the compute node.
 The above procedure can be simplified by using a settings file as described in the [Settings Mode](#settings-mode) section.

 !!! info
     Step 6 will not prompt you for a project code if you have PBS_ACCOUNT defined.

 !!! warning
     You *must* have a running VSCode Casper login session to launch the *qvscode* script.
 [Connect to a login node](https://ncar-hpc-  docs.readthedocs.io/en/latest/environment-and-software/vscode/#connecting-to-derecho-or-casper) and then launch the *qvscode* script from VSCode's built-in terminal.
 This script will not work if you are connected to your local machine or launch it from outside of VSCode.